Did Your Bank Text You? It Could Be a Scam

 How to stay safe: Don’t take the bait.
 If a bank truly needs you to update your information, it will ask you to do so in person or via its secure online banking portal.

-It’s natural for you to feel excited if someone unexpectedly sends you money via Venmo, Zelle, or Cash App.
+It’s natural to be curious if someone unexpectedly sends you money via Venmo, Zelle, or Cash App.
 But it’s almost certainly too good to be true — and the “deposit” link will take you to a scammer’s website.

 If you’ve already signed up for these platforms, money sent to you will automatically be deposited into your account.
 Remember, you’ll only receive notifications if you’ve signed up to get them.